Expert medical and surgical care in Thailand

 • Annular rupture (very rare, predicted and avoided by CT planning)

 The pacemaker requirement is the risk that matters most in practice.
-Self-expanding valves have higher pacemaker rates than balloon-expandable valves.
 Your heart team will discuss this before the procedure and monitor your conduction closely for 48–72 hours after deployment.
 Every other risk is mitigated by meticulous CT planning, experienced operators, and the structured post-procedural monitoring that Thailand's accredited cardiac centres provide.

 Is TAVR Safe in Thailand?